-(1) The limitation in driving mode can be used irrespective of whether engine speed control is enabled or not.

-(2) As absolute maximum engine torque.(3) Percentage of original engine torque curve.
+- (1) The limitation in driving mode can be used irrespective of whether engine speed control is enabled or not. - (2) As absolute maximum engine torque.(3) Percentage of original engine torque curve.

 An intermediate level of torque limitation (up to 70% of maximum torque) during ESC operation can be set using customer parameter 2-37.
 Parameter 2-37 allows automatic torque limitation during engine speed control operation only.
 The limitation level is a percentage of maximum torque, and therefore engine configuration dependant.
-Given the above information we can provide hardwired torque limitation has the highest priority.
+Given the above information we can provide hardwired torque limitation as well as via CAN.
+The hardwired limitation has the highest priority.
 If, in addition, the hardwired option and the automatic option are activated, the lowest value will be used as limitation value.